 Let’s revisit Tony and Zappos for a moment.
 While we’ve discussed how his investment in customer service fueled the company’s growth, we haven’t said how he specifically spent that cash.

-If you imagine a nuanced mix of process changes and technological upgrades, the answer is far simpler.
+The answer is far simpler if you imagine a nuanced mix of process changes and technological upgrades.
 He spent it empowering the Zappos team to deliver excellent customer service.

 Zappos’ ascent to customer service supremacy can be told in different but related terms: The company became a paragon of a thriving workplace culture.

-Much can be said about the revolutionary nature of the Zappos culture.
-Here’s a telling example: The company offers $2,000 to employees who’d like to resign.
-The offer ensures employees aren’t lingering around unhappily just to pick up a paycheck.
+Much can be said about the revolutionary nature of Zappos’s culture.
+Here’s a telling example: The company offers $2,000 to employees who want to resign.
+This offer ensures employees don’t leave unhappily just to pick up a paycheck.

 Less than 1% of employees take the offer.
 Instead, they stick around to enjoy a unique, comprehensive professional growth regimen, including 28 personal development courses.

 You might be asking how happy employees equate to trust in a brand.
-For one thing, research shows that treatment of employees is the biggest determinant of the public’s trust in a given company.
+For one thing, research shows that the treatment of employees is the most significant determinant of the public’s trust in a given company.
 Consumers also experience culture directly in their experiences with the brand’s representatives.

-Zappos, for instance, asks employees to do something special for the customer when they’re out of a particular style or size.
-Instead of simply turning the would-be customer away, sales reps suggest competitors who may be of more assistance.
+Zappos, for instance, asks employees to do something special for customers who are out of a particular style or size.
+Instead of simply turning the would-be customer away, sales reps suggest competitors who may be more helpful.

 Does your brand’s culture empower employees to deliver remarkable service experiences?
-If helping a customer didn’t directly align with a sale, would your team go the extra mile?
+Would your team go the extra mile if helping a customer didn’t directly align with a sale?

 Trust Tip: Focus on culture, and service will follow.
 Lofty ideals won’t matter much if they don’t reflect your team’s reality.